GioCities

 Psycholonials is written in Unity, apparently, using middleware called Naninovel.
 That surprises me, because so far everything seems like it could have been written in something like Ren’py or game maker.
 Unity seems like overkill for something as light as this, and ren’py is a solid VN engine that Andrew is already familiar with, having produced two full ren’py games already.

-The various animations seem to be flash, but they’re rendered as videos and just played as webms in-engine.
+The various animations seem to have been originally written in flash, but they’re rendered as videos and just played as webms in-engine.

 I get very distracted playing this game because the pixels are so wrong.
 All these scaled pixel art assets have anti-aliasing done on them, meaning the edges are at once blocky and blurry.
 It honestly gives me eye strain looking at it.
 I ended up running the game in a very small window for the LP, which helped a little.